-- 7.2.1 The ICB will comply with the Public Bodies (Admission to Meetings) Act 1960, as set out at Standing Order 4.11, including admission to meetings held in public and publication of associated papers and minutes. - 7.2.2 Annual accounts will be externally audited and published. - 7.2.3 A clear complaints process will be published. - 7.2.4 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 7.2.5 Information will be provided to NHS England as required. - 7.2.6 This constitution and the ICB's Governance Handbook will be published as well as other key documents, including but not limited to: - (a) All ICB policies, including those relating to conflicts of interest. - (b) Registers of interests. - 7.2.7 The ICB will publish a plan, produced with partner NHS trusts and NHS foundation trusts, at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years.
-The plan will: - (a) Explain how the ICB proposes to discharge its duties under: - (i) Sections 14Z34 to 14Z45 of the 2006 Act (general duties of integrated care boards). - (ii) Sections 223GB and 223N of the 2006 Act (financial duties). - (b) Set out any steps that the ICB proposes to take to implement the joint local health and wellbeing strategies to which it is required to have regard under Section 116B(1) of the Local Government and Public Involvement in Health Act 2007. - (c) Set out any steps that the ICB proposes to take to address the particular needs of children and young persons under the age of 25.
+- 7.2.1 Board meetings, and committees composed entirely of Board members or that include all Board members, will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed not to be in the public interest. - 7.2.2 Papers and minutes of all meetings held in public will be published. - 7.2.3 Annual accounts will be externally audited and published. - 7.2.4 A clear complaints process will be published. - 7.2.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 7.2.6 Information will be provided to NHS England as required. - 7.2.7 This constitution and the ICB's Governance Handbook will be published as well as other key documents, including but not limited to: - (a) All ICB policies, including those relating to conflicts of interest. - (b) Registers of interests. - 7.2.8 The ICB will publish a plan, produced with partner NHS trusts and NHS foundation trusts, at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years (the "Joint Forward Plan").
+The plan will: - (a) Describe the health services for which the ICB proposes to make arrangements in the exercise of its functions. - (b) Explain how the ICB proposes to discharge its duties under: - (i) Sections 14Z34 to 14Z45 of the 2006 Act (general duties of integrated care boards). - (ii) Sections 223GB and 223N of the 2006 Act (financial duties). - (c) Set out any steps that the ICB proposes to take to implement the joint local health and wellbeing strategies to which it is required to have

-(d) Set out any steps that the ICB proposes to take to address the particular needs of victims of abuse (including domestic abuse and sexual abuse, whether of children or adults).
+- regard under Section 116B(1) of the Local Government and Public Involvement in Health Act 2007. - (d) Set out any steps that the ICB proposes to take to address the particular needs of children and young persons under the age of 25. - (e) Set out any steps that the ICB proposes to take to address the particular needs of victims of abuse (including domestic abuse and sexual abuse, whether of children or adults).